mstratman/masfx.io/pages/quickfuzz/assemble/index.md

 To install it, line up the notched area to accommodate the legs of the potentiometer, and firmly **press it into place**.

-<small>FYI: One or both of your potentiometers may already have a dust cover installed.</small>
+<small>Note: One or both of your potentiometers may already have a dust cover installed.</small>

 ## Straighten Legs